Burnett01/sys-api/README.md

 # sys-api
-A modular System-API for NodeJS - RestifyJS.
+A modular System-API framework for NodeJS - on top of RestifyJS.

-It is written in Coffeescript, but compiled .js files are included.
+It is written in Coffeescript and compiled .js files are included.
-Thus you can use it with or without coffeescript.
+You don't need Coffeescript for it to function.

 [![Build Status](https://travis-ci.org/Cloud2Box/sys-api.svg?branch=master)](https://travis-ci.org/Cloud2Box/sys-api)
 ---

 ####Features:
-+ Authorization (with bcrypt-handler)
++ Authorization (optional bcrypt)
 + CORS
-+ HTTP/S
++ HTTP/S (TLS)
 + BodyParser
 + AcceptParser
 + DateParser